 4. Build rapport with your boss and other senior leaders.
 As mentioned in the second item on our list, it’s important to make connections with the higher-ups at your company.
 Beyond pursuing a mentor-protégé association or building a team of advisors, you should develop a great working relationship with your immediate supervisor.
 They will ultimately be the initial gatekeeper that can block your professional growth or make your journey up the corporate ladder a bit smoother.
 Seek their counsel, discover what makes them tick, and use performance reviews to go deeper than simply discussing your work—find out how you can help your manager succeed.

 5. Volunteer to help others.
+Embracing the "other duties" your role entails is a great way to separate yourself from your peers.
 Asking for additional tasks and taking on projects others would prefer not to tackle is one way to show that you’re prepared to take the next step in your career—and that you’re up to any challenge.
 It can also prove that you’re a team player, which is a characteristic many managers look for when considering associates for positions with more responsibilities.

 6. Never stop learning.
 This advice applies to any professional, but it’s especially important in manufacturing where technology is constantly evolving and new techniques are being formulated and implemented to continuously improve operations.
 If you don’t keep up with industry changes, you will be left behind.
 Credentials such as a Six Sigma Black Belt, Certified Quality Engineer, and many others will also make you more marketable outside of your organization.

 7. Establish a reputation for professionalism.
 Becoming a vital member of your organization (and thus, a prime candidate for promotion) means being seen as dependable, cooperative, productive, and helpful.
+Display the qualities of a leader to show you're ready for a supervisory role.
 Asking questions, remaining optimistic in the face of challenges, avoiding complaining, and sharing credit for a job well done are all traits that will endear you to your peers and senior management.